lsst/ap_verify/doc/lsst.ap.verify/datasets-install.rst

 Installing datasets
 ###################

-:ref:`ap-verify-datasets` packages data in self-contained units that are intended to be easy to install for LSST Stack users.
+:doc:`datasets` packages data in self-contained units that are intended to be easy to install for LSST Stack users.
 It is not necessary to install all datasets supported by ``ap_verify``, only those you intend to use.

 Prerequisites